Video by: Lyubov Matyunina & Konstantin Guz

 The work therefore reflects upon the academic proposition that the future of this tiny insect is scalable as a narrative, and as such, the messy outcomes of our lives, our designs and intentions, are not predictable.
 If we are to consider all possible futures, for all species and at all scales, as artists, researchers, clinicians, or even as a species, we need to draw attention not only to these post natural developments, their governance and control, but remain attentive sensorially to the messages we receive from the world around us, aware of different life cycles and rhythms as they change.

-As an artwork, the marking of the hour and the passing of time that happens between the hourly event itself also intends to mark the collapse in numbers of many winged insects in Europe, on which we rely and with whose lives are our own futures are intertwined.
+As an artwork, the marking of the hour and the passing of time that happens between the hourly event itself also intends to acknowledge the research that marks the collapse in numbers of many winged insects in Europe, on which we rely and with whose lives are our own futures are intertwined.

 The work was created by Office of Experiments, led by Neal White, working with Engineer Erik Kearney, and composer Bill Thompson.
 Our sincere thanks to our installer on the ground, Sjoerd, to Alice and to all those involved in the academic, electronics and sound research, and to the festival and zone2source for commissioning the work in the first place.